RattyDAVE/docker-ubuntu-hercules-tss/README.md

 * https://hub.docker.com/r/rattydave/docker-ubuntu-hercules-mvs - Fully running MVS 3.8j Tur(n)key 4- System.
 IBM Mainframe.
 * https://hub.docker.com/r/rattydave/alpine-simh/ - AT&T, Data General, DEC PDPs and VAXen, Honeywell, HP and others.
 All with OSs.

+## Note

+This is not a ready to run system.
+You need to IPL 280 and then you can control via the telnet connection.
+(If you dont know what IPL 280 means then this container is not for you.)

 ## Usage

 ```